Archdiocese of Washington: 2010 to 2020

-In February 2010, Catholic Charities of the Archdiocese of Washington ended its foster care and public adoption programs in the District rather than approved same-sex couples as foster or adoptive parents.
+In February 2010, Catholic Charities of the Archdiocese of Washington ended its foster care and public adoption programs in the District rather than approve same-sex couples as foster or adoptive parents.
 The agency also modified its employee health care benefits to avoid having to extend coverage to same-sex couples.
 In 2011, Wuerl established the Saint John Paul II Seminary in Washington.

 The archdiocese and other local Catholic institutions in 2012 sued the US Department of Health and Human Services (HHS) over regulations for prescriptions and health services.
 The plaintiffs objected to HHS requiring Catholic institutions that do not primarily serve Catholics, such as hospitals or universities, to provide health care coverage to employees for artificial contraception and abortion services for women.

-In 2017, the archdiocese sued the Washington Metropolitan Area Transit Authority (WMATA) The archdiocese had tried to purchase Christmas ads that would cover bus exteriors.
+In 2017, the archdiocese sued the Washington Metropolitan Area Transit Authority (WMATA).
+The archdiocese had tried to purchase Christmas ads that would cover bus exteriors.
 However, WMATA had refused, citing its policy against religious advertising.
-The archdiocese lost the case in the lower courts and the US Supreme Court in 2020 declined to hear it.
+The archdiocese lost the case in the lower courts, and the US Supreme Court declined to hear the case.

 By August 2018, Wuerl was facing increased criticism over his handling of sexual abuse cases against the clergy when he was bishop of Pittsburgh.
 At the end of August, Wuerl flew to Rome, where he met with Pope Francis.
 The pope instructed Wuerl to confer with the priests of the archdiocese regarding his next steps.
 On September 3, 2018, Wuerl met with over 100 archdiocesan priests.
 He told them he knew nothing about the McCarrick allegations until they became public.
-Some priests encouraged Wuerl to resign while others told him to "stay and be part of the church's healing process."
+Some priests encouraged Wuerl to resign, while others told him to "stay and be part of the church's healing process."
 Protesters started appearing outside the bishop's residence and the Basilica of the National Shrine of the Immaculate Conception.
 On September 8, 2018, Deacon James Garcia, the master of ceremonies at St. Matthew's Cathedral, informed Wuerl that he was refusing to assist him at Mass anymore due to his handling of sexual abuse cases; Garcia asked Wuerl to resign.